There are different types of genital warts. Which treatment you require depends on the size and type of warts you have.

 They look like skin-colored growths located in or around the genital and anal areas.

 Most types of genital warts are painless and tend to appear in clusters.
 If you suffer from such warts you should get treated before having sex again as they are highly contagious.

-In men, genital warts are not as common as in women, and generally appear on the tip of the penis.
-They can also appear around the anus as a result of anal sex.
+In men, genital warts are not as common as in women.
+They often appear on the tip of the penis but they can also appear around the anus, especially when the virus is transmitted during anal sex.
 Most types of warts will appear between one to three months after infection.

-Not all types of genital warts increase your risk of developing a cancer.
-In most cases you will be just fine, and the biopsy (or Pap test) is there to determine whether you are infected with the specific HPV strain that might cause cancer.
-On the whole, regular testing is important for women over 30 years who tend to have a weaker immune system.
+Not all types of genital warts increase your risk of developing cancer.
+In most cases you will be just fine, and a biopsy (or Pap test) is carried out to determine whether you are infected with the specific HPV strain that might cause cancer.
+Regular smear tests are also important for women over 30 years and those who tend to have a weaker immune system.

 Genital warts can cause problems in pregnant women, especially if the warts keep on growing to the point where they make it difficult or painful to urinate.
 Additionally, warts can pose an additional threat to the mother's health during childbirth as they can make it harder for the tissue to stretch (i.e. the mother might need a cesarean).
 If you suspect you have genital warts, but are reluctant to visit your doctor, you can use our free assessment service.